Pro/dkim-exchange/README.md

 If it's running on other version not mentioned here, please notify me, so I can update it here.

+Exchange 2010 SP2 doesn't seem to be supported.
+See Issue #5.
+If you have SP2 installed, please read Issue #5 and send me the requested files so that I can recompile it for SP2, then it should work.

 ## Installing the Transport Agent

 1. Copy thw whole content from the [release directory](Src/Exchange.DkimSigner/bin/Release) into a directory on the server, where Exchange runs.